40 Albums We’re Excited For in 2019 [Updated]

 Girlpool’s newest project arrives February 1 from Anti-.
 See the tracklist and listen to first single “Hire” here.
 They’ll be touring with Hatchie throughout spring 2019 in support of the record.

 There’s been less talk about Grimes’ music recently than about the arc of her relationship with Elon Musk.
-But she’s been promising a new project for more than a year, and released a few one-off singles in recent months—among them, a new theme song for the Netflix series Hilda, and collaborations with Poppy and Jimmy Urine.
+Recent single “We Appreciate Power,” “written from the perspective of a pro-AI girl group propaganda machine who use song, dance, sex, and fashion to spread goodwill towards artificial intelligence,” is the first single from an as-yet-untitled fifth Grimes album.
+She’s also released a few one-off singles in recent months—among them, a new theme song for the Netflix series Hilda, and collaborations with Poppy and Jimmy Urine.
 Her most recent full-lengths Visions and Art Angels were released by 4AD, but after referring to the label as “shit” back in February, it’s clear she’s looking for the door.
 She’s told fans her next project will be her last for the label.
 Still no official word regarding a release, but it’s probably safe to expect new Grimes in 2019.

 In a May 2017 interview with Billboard, Janet Jackson revealed she’s working on new music.
 When asked to describe her new project, she said she couldn’t: “I’m not trying to avoid the question and be secretive, but the truth is that I don’t try to analyze the creative process while it’s still ongoing.
 I’m very intuitive about writing.
 Anything can inspire me.”
 This past summer, Jackson released “Made for Now,” with Daddy Yankee, which saw her taking inspiration from dancehall and reggaeton.
 Nothing is certain about the follow-up to 2015’s Unbreakable, but let’s hope we’ll be hearing from Jackson in 2019.